glideroggan/dream/readme.md

 # BUGS
+- the transaction signing is not so nice, the style of it should improve
+- need toast error when failing to start a workflow
 - ✔️Transaction list doesn't update after adding a new transaction
 - transfers should be able to be scheduled
 - when there is only one choice from the search inputs, enter key should select it